 For more scapular designs and inspiration see this Pinterest board.

-This is a gallery of a set of antique scapulars that I have.
-I think these may have been sent out to as gifts to benefactors by nuns in a convent.
-Check out how they use some crazy versions of the buttonhole stitch to attache the brown felt to the silk embroidery.
-Might want to copy some of these on yours.
+This is a gallery of a set of antique scapulars that I came across a few years ago.
+I think these may have been sent out from a convent as thank you gifts for their benefactors.
+Check out how they use some crazy versions of the buttonhole stitch to attach the brown felt to the silk embroidery.
+You might want to copy some of these on yours.

-And here’s the beginnings of a gallery of completed scapulars from our Scapular Workshop.
+And here is a smattering of scapulars from our Workshop.
 I love to see the variety of executions.
 So much fun!